pwcberry/brunsnik-net-OLD/src/poetry/on-this-day-bulging-with-sunshine.md

 date: 2019-01-01
 template: poetry/poem.pug
 collection: poetry
-firstLine: Brain’s out-of-sync with the fresh photons
+firstLine: Brain's out-of-sync with the fresh photons
-excerpt: "<p>Brain’s out-of-sync with the fresh photons</p>
+excerpt: "<p>Brain's out-of-sync with the fresh photons</p>
 <p>bouncing through the kitchen</p>
 <p>with a smell of molten butter</p>
 <p>skipping along my shirt reaching for the mat.</p>